Bohemian12/employee-attrition-project/README.md

 # Employee Attrition Analysis

-A exploratory data analysis on IBM HR Analytics Employee Attrition &amp; Performance dataset available on Kaggle to showcase my data analytics skills.
+A exploratory data analysis on [IBM HR Analytics Dataset](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-modelling) on Kaggle to showcase my data analytics skills.

 This Project is divided into 6 phases of data analysis which are-
 1. Ask